Tyers, Victoria

-The town in conjunction with neighbouring Traralgon has an Australian Rules football team Traralgon-Tyers United competing in the North Gippsland Football League.
+The town, in conjunction with neighbouring Traralgon, has an Australian Rules football team, Traralgon-Tyers United, competing in the North Gippsland Football League.

 Since 1982, Tyers Lightning Soccer Club have competed in the Latrobe Valley Soccer League, and won back-to-back women's league titles in 2014 and 2015.

-The Tyers Arts Festival is an annual event, held since 1979, is an initiative of the Tyers Primary school and supported by the Tyers community.
+The Tyers Arts Festival is an annual event, held since 1979.
+It is an initiative of the Tyers Primary school and supported by the Tyers community.

 A notable resident was Jean Galbraith.